 - 5 Things Spreadsheets Can't do For Your SMS

 - Spreadsheets vs Software for Aviation Safety Management

 - See How Spreadsheet Not EASA Compliant Aviation Hazard Reporting Database

 5. Collaborate with Other Safety Teams at Conferences

-Talking to other safety managers about their experiences with KPIs will confirm whether the safety manager is on the right track.
+Talk to other safety managers about their experiences with KPIs.
+This will confirm whether a safety manager is on the right track for establishing and monitoring KPIs.
 Share your aviation safety KPIs, but make sure you keep the financial and strategic KPIs secured from your competitors.